oakeyc/azure-cli-interactive-shell/README.rst

 The interactive shell for Microsoft Azure CLI (Command Line Interface)
 ######################################################################

+* Interactive Tutorials
+* Lightweight Drop Down Completions
-* Completion Suggestions
+* Auto Cached Suggestions
+* Dynamic parameter completion
+* On the fly descriptions of the commands AND parameters
-* On the fly documentation
+* On the fly examples of how to utilize each command
-* Auto-suggestions from history
+* Optional "az" component
+* Query the previous command
+* Navigation of example pane
+* Optional layout configurations
 * Fun Colors

 Installation
 ############